Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Introduction

 \section{Introduction}

 Various seismological views on the mechanisms of earthquake and fault dynamics have progressively developed in the past century, including the recognition of fractality at the fault zone and granular aspects of earthquake and fault dynamics \cite{BenZion2008}.
-Therefore, statistics and dynamics of earthquakes have been studied via investigation of the intermittency in granular materials \cite{Bretz2006,Dahmen2011,deArcangelis2016,Ma2020,Sultan2022,Petri2024}.
+Therefore, the intermittent dynamics (e.g. slip avalanches) in granular materials has been extensively investigated to inspect whether it reproduces the scale-invariant power laws in seismology \cite{Bretz2006,Dahmen2011,deArcangelis2016,Ma2020,Sultan2022,Petri2024}.
 A great deal of such studies were performed using dry granular particles.
 However, fluid content at the fault zone is one of the main factors that leads to deviation of magnitude-frequency distributions from the seminal Gutenberg-Richter law \cite{Ben-Zion2006,BenZion2008}.
 Meanwhile, there is evidence that faults are lubricated during earthquakes \cite{DiToro2011}.
-Dynamic weakening in induced earthquakes via fluid injection and in fault gouge have also been reported \cite{Mizoguchi2009,Wang2020,Rubino2022}.
-These works raise our interest into the effect of lubrication upon the intermittency in a sheared granular material.
+Velocity weakening in fault gouge and in induced earthquakes via fluid injection have also been reported \cite{Mizoguchi2009,Wang2020,Rubino2022}.
+These works have raised our interest into the effect of lubrication upon the intermittency in a sheared granular material.